Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 ## 6. Release Preconditions

-Prior to release, the following MUST be satisfied:
+Prior to any qualifying release, the following MUST be satisfied:

 - Metadata validity
 - Provenance verification